Rohannagariya1/cypress/guides/typescript.md

 **Exception to DRY**:

 Type declarations composed for public API consumption & definition don't need to be as rigorously DRY'd.
 Readability and understandability is preferred over conciseness.

+## Migration Success Criteria

+- No unnecessary `.js` in the repository
+- The repository passes linting based on the `@typescript-eslint/recommended-type-checked` rule set
+- The repository uses `@eslint/stylistic` to format
+- Optional / Stretch goal: Define a style guide for the repository that may extend past basic linting and formatting constraints.
+Initial thoughts:
+  - There are no circular dependencies
+  - There are no deep imports from undeclared exports

+## Execution

+For shared language purposes, both packages and files can be categorized as "leaf," "shared," or "root" nodes.
+* A Leaf node has no monorepo dependencies
+* A Shared node depends on one or more nodes, and is the dependent of one or more node.
+* A Root node is not imported by any nodes other than `./cli`

 ### Stage 1: Typescript Shift